it3xl/git-repo-sync/README.md

 ## FAQ

-**Why is everything done so?** - This is an experience.
-This is a proven and working solution.<br/>
+**Why is everything done so?** - This is a proven and working solution.
+But I am open for ideas.<br/>
 **Why do not synchronize everything at once?** - You will spend significant resources to cover this and make everything professional.<br/>
 **Is it possible to synchronize all branches and tags?** - Yes.
-I have another solutions and ideas.
+I have another [solutions and ideas](http://blog.it3xl.com/2018/02/approaches-to-synchronize-git-repos.html).
 No one is interested.<br/>
 **Why do not sync Git-tags?** - This is disabled because some popular Git-servers block deletion of tags.

-## I warned you.
+## I warned you

+Most of the following sections describe technical deatails.<br/>
-if you are techically savvy, I expect you will complete everything from one day to one month.
+if you are techically savvy, I expect you will complete everything from one day to one week.
 Depends on your situation and needs.<br/>
+The only thing I want to say.
+This is really working and live solution.<br/>
-I wish you luck.
+I wait for your notes and wish you luck.

-## Wish to pay for a working solution?
+## Wish to pay for a box?

-Most of the following sections describe technical deatails.
+If you are not ready to spend your time, ask me to do it for you.

 I am offering a complete package that includes

 * Working solution
 * One year support
 * Automated backups of your repositories